pati-ni/pati-ni.github.io/_posts/2017-07-10-week6-progress.md

 A quiet week with not much to report.
 This week I implemented part of the MIDAs core functionality while trying to understand its underlying function.

-I have too say that some parts of the source code is a bit convoluted.
+I have too say that some parts of the source code are a bit convoluted.
 For example the snippet below occurs during the initialization of the algorithm parameters:

 ```c++